-Breast augmentation surgery is usually not very painful.
+Breast Enlargement surgery is usually not very painful.
 The anaesthetists in our team are highly experienced skilled and experienced in modern anaesthetic techniques and are devoted to keeping you comfortable, pain and nausea free.
 You will leave the hospital with a comprehensive plan to mange your recovery

 Initially after the surgery you will have surgical tape covering your breasts.
 This is removed after 5 – 6 days and a soft surgical bra worn day and night for 6 weeks.